Plain AI Daily

 What is the difference between Claude Fable 5 and Mythos 5?

 They are the same underlying model.
-Fable 5 ships with safety guardrails that block high-risk cybersecurity and biology requests, so anyone can use it.
-Mythos 5 has some of those guardrails lifted and is restricted to vetted partners like cyberdefense teams and biomedical researchers.
+Fable 5 ships with safety guardrails that block high-risk cybersecurity and dual-use biology requests, so anyone can use it -- Anthropic narrowed the biology filter on August 6, 2026, cutting those blocks by about 85%.
+Mythos 5 has some guardrails lifted, for vetted partners only.

 Can I use Claude Fable 5 for free?